Guide to Feeding Koi During Winter & Other Helpful Tips (updated)

 During Early Winter – Treat For Parasites & Infection!

 A final point to take into account, and something that is covered in our full winter care article, is treating for parasites and infections before water temperatures get too low.
-This is common practice during the start of winter and spring, as this is when koi are the most vulnerable to infection due to their lower immune systems while in topor.
+This is common practice during the start of winter and spring, as this is when koi are the most vulnerable to infection due to their lower immune systems while in torpor.
 Treating your pond for a wide range of parasites, as well as bacterial infections, approx 2 months before water temperatures reach 50ºF (10°c) will ensure koi are protected into spring.

 As a general rule we suggest to treat the pond for both parasites and bacterial infections as soon as daily feeding starts to be reduced, as this indicates the start of a slowing metabolism.
 For parasites we recommend Aqua Meds Aqua Prazi and for bacterial infection API Ponds MelaFix treatment.
-These can be used together in both winter and spring for maximum protection during topor and the best kick-start to the new year.
+These can be used together in both winter and spring for maximum protection during torpor and the best kick-start to the new year.

 What do you feed your koi over winter?
 Wheatgerm or regular food?